censoredplanet/censoredplanet/README.md

 ## Documentation
-The documentation is available in the `docs` directory and it is hosted on readthedocs at `https://censoredplanet.readthedocs.io`.
+The documentation is available in the `docs` directory and it is hosted [here](https://censoredplanet.readthedocs.io).

 Before generating the document, you must run `pip install sphinx`.